The Society of Professional Engineers

-"Engineering" is a group of related professions upon which all other professions rely and in that sense it is unique.
-Whilst these related engineering professions have different specialisations, they are all based on a number of fundamental principles such as strength of materials and the ability to withstand, react to or make use of natural forces.
+- recognises that Professional Engineers have different specialisations, however, the specialisms are all based on a number of fundamental principles such as strength of materials and the ability to withstand, react to or make use of natural forces.